Circuit Breaker for a Kitchen Cooktop

 How to Connect Electric Cook Top Circuit Wiring

-Application: Wiring a Cooktop Stove.
+Application: Wiring a Cooktop or Stovetop.

 Tools Required: Basic Electricians Pouch Hand Tools and a Voltage Tester.